preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Active
 *****************
-Use the icons this way om the Active tab:
+Use the icons this way on the Active tab:

 + The key to edit permissions.
 + The boxes to activate, deactivate and upgrade features.